 Blender

-Store in a sealed glass jar in the refrigerator
+Store in a closed glass jar in the refrigerator

 Fruit mustard is a typical sweet of Italian tradition, especially in the north of the country